studyztp/UWPfinaldraft/Functionaility.md

 # Functionaility

-Below is a rough list of all the functionailities of the graphing calcutor simulator:
+Below is a detail list of all the functionailities and commands of the graphing calcutor simulator:

 ## Math Related Function